lisp-docs/lisp-docs.github.io/blog/2023-11-12-mission-again.md

 tags: [mission, beginning]
 ---

-The mission of Lisp Docs and this website in particular is to provide LISP Documentation.
+The mission of Common Lisp Docs and this website in particular is to provide Common Lisp Documentation.

 The Docs in this Website are aimed to be a User Guide.

-This website [CL LISP Reference](https://lisp-docs.github.io/cl-language-reference/) is meant to be the reference.
+This website [Common Lisp Reference](https://lisp-docs.github.io/cl-language-reference/) is meant to be the reference.

 We will hopefully soon come up with a tutorials website and more!